PatoFlamejanteTV/PianoFromAbove/README.md

   </a>
 </p>

-Synthesia is the main alternate with way more market share and much more active development, but appaerently PFA is more performant, so some prefer it.
+Synthesia is the main alternate with way more market share and much more active development, but apparently PFA is more performant, so some prefer it.
 Yay.

 The original inspiration: